We have two quite different ways of enjoying film in the Coronation Hall.

 Slindon Cinema at Coronation Hall

 The Coronation Hall was built in 1937 to serve the village – a time when film was THE main entertainment and the Hall was created with a full projection room.
 For many years Coronation Hall put on films, until life moved on, the projector broke and was eventually removed.
 Well now its back.
-Joe Cornick is 18 and lives in Slindon, and with the assistance of the team from New Park Cinema he has created Slindon Cinema – in part as an element of his Film Studies course in Brighton, but mostly to indulge his passion for film in general and the magic of 35mm film in particular.
+Joe Cornick is 18 and lives in Slindon, and with the assistance of the team from New Park Cinema he has created Slindon Cinema – in part as an element of his Film Studies, but mostly to indulge his passion for film in general and the magic of 35mm film in particular.
 He has returned the old projection room to its former role and installed a traditional 35mm projector and associated equipment.